 - It is difficult to get to the bank and no one else can go for you

-Before deciding if an Appointeeship is the right choice, you will have a social care needs assessment.
+Before deciding if an Appointeeship is the right choice, you will have a needs assessment.
 Your social worker will discuss the options with you and make a referral if it is appropriate and in your best interest.

 - Set up appropriate banking arrangements